SPACE Pilot

 Young girl sits at a desk holding various colouring pencils

-More than half of families with a child with complex healthcare needs, such as those arising from neurodevelopmental impairments and conditions, have financial difficulties; nearly half express unmet non-medical service needs, and a third express difficulty accessing non-medical services (Kuo D.Z. et al, 2011).
-The SPACE Pilot explores social prescribing for children with complex chronic conditions - integrating the hospital and community settings.
+More than half of all families with a child with complex healthcare needs, such as those resulting from neuro-developmental impairments and conditions, have financial difficulties; nearly half express unmet non-medical needs, and a third express difficulty accessing non-medical services (Kuo D.Z. et al, 2011).
+SPACE Pilot tests the impact of whole family psychosocial support for children with complex, chronic conditions - integrating the hospital with community settings.

-We offer non-medical support to complement the work of clinicians in the Great North Children’s Hospital.
-We support the whole family, helping them to feel more confident to manage their own health and wellbeing.
-Our link workers focus on “what matters to you”, so action planning and goal setting is guided by the child and their family.
-Where appropriate, we link families to support and services in the community that help the family to achieve their goals.
+We offer non-medical support to complement the work of clinicians at Great North Children’s Hospital.
+We support the whole family to feel more confident in managing their health and wellbeing.
+Our link workers focus on ‘what matters to you’, so action planning and goal setting is guided by the child and their family.
+Where appropriate, we link families to support and services in the community that help them achieve their goals.

-SPACE Pilot link workers can support families in a number of ways, including:
+SPACE Pilot link workers support families in a number of ways, including:

 • Getting involved in community groups and activities